moon behind clouds on a dark night

 NATURE | SPIRITUALITY | MENTAL HEALTH

-Join my newsletter to receive new poems along with reflections on nature, spirituality, and mental health (usually a few times a month).
-My emails are intentional and never spammy—just words to carry with you.
+Join the journey and receive my Soul Notes—poems and reflections on nature, spirituality, and mental health (usually a few times a month).
+My emails are intentional and never spammy, just words to carry with you.

 Enjoyed This?
 Here Are Some Other Poems About Depression: